viljoviitanen/setup-simple-openvpn/README.md

 This is a fork of viljoviitanen's script (https://github.com/viljoviitanen/setup-simple-openvpn).
+All of my changes are licensed under GPLv2, see gplv2.txt.

-GPL version 2 licensed easy-rsa tools and example configuration copied from OpenVPN project, Copyright (C) 2002-2010 OpenVPN Technologies, Inc.
+GPLv2 licensed easy-rsa tools and example configuration copied from OpenVPN project, Copyright (C) 2002-2010 OpenVPN Technologies, Inc.
 See OPENVPN-COPYING.txt

 Other parts Copyright 2012-2013 Viljo Viitanen <viljo.viitanen@iki.fi>
-Licensed under GPL version 2.
+Licensed under GPLv2, see gplv2.txt.

 Installation Instructions
 =========================